 When it comes to link building, self-created links don’t have the best reputation anymore.
 They carry less credibility for the sole reason that “anyone” can create them.

 These links aren’t inherently bad, it’s just they’re often used to try and trick search engines into thinking a webpage is relevant when it actually isn’t.
+In addition, the bulk of them are “nofollowed”, which are generally have a lower value.
 As with everything SEO, the general rule is quality over quantity.

 Some examples of self-created links are: